Major Yorkshire road set to be closed during rush hour due to 'serious collision'

 North Yorkshire Police said the A64 would be closed between the A659 for Tadcaster and the A1237 near York due to the crash, which happened at around 1.20am.
-The force said the road is expected to be closed during the rush hour.
+The force said the road is expected to be closed until at least 3pm.
 It is not yet known how many vehicles are involved, or the severity of any injuries.

 A statement from the force said: “The road is expected to stay closed during this morning’s rush hour (Mar 27).
 This is to allow collision investigation work to take place following a serious collision which occurred at just before 1.20am this morning.”